 Students may become aware of confidential information because it is part of their training responsibilities, or they may encounter it unintentionally through their association with a practice site.
 The University of Michigan College of Pharmacy and its experiential learning sites expect that students will exercise due care in any discussion, access, storage, interpretation, release, or handling of confidential information.
 For example, patient information should not be discussed in public areas or with friends or family members.
 Passwords for computer systems must not be shared.
-Students using computers in open areas on inpatient units and in ambulatory care clinics should minimize patient information screens to the task bar, sign off, or use other technology to minimize the risk of unauthorized access.
+Students using computers in open areas on inpatient units and in ambulatory care clinics should minimize patient information screens to the taskbar, sign off, or use other technology to minimize the risk of unauthorized access.
 These examples are not all-inclusive.

 In all practice settings, confidential information may be accessed only by students having a jobrelated need to know, meaning that the specific information is necessary for the student to perform his or her appointed duties.
 Students cannot access information about family, friends, employees, or any other person without explicit written permission.
-Confidential information may be released only by authorized employees, and then only in accordance with existing policies.